 In a bowl, combine the ricotta cheese, Parmesan cheese, parsley, eggs, 1 teaspoon salt, and pepper.

-In the bottom of a 9-by-13-by-2-inch baking pan or lasagna pan, place one layer of the noodles.
+In the bottom of a 9 x 13 x 2-inch baking pan or lasagna pan, place 1 layer of the noodles.

 Cover the noodle layer with a layer of mozzarella cheese and then spoon half of the ricotta mixture over the mozzarella.
 Spoon half of the meat sauce over the ricotta cheese layer.
 Repeat the layers (starting with the noodles), ending with mozzarella cheese.